 Families in Transition is a JRS initiative for individuals who are eager to assume more independence but who need considerable support.
-JRS has partnered with Verland, another nonprofit agency, to bring a small licensed community living arrangement (CLA) to Squirrel Hill as well as another CLA scheduled to open in 2020.
-Also, in partnership with other local organizations, JRS is presenting free education for families of individuals with disabilities.
+JRS has partnered with Verland, another nonprofit agency, to bring two small licensed community living arrangement (CLA) to Squirrel Hill.
+Also, in partnership with other local organizations, JRS presents free education for families of individuals with disabilities.
 Educational topics include future planning, housing, waivers and advocacy.

 The Solomon and Sarah Goldberg House